Huntington Beach Auto Accident Lawyers

 California Motorists Laws

-- Drivers must have valid driver’s licenses and insurance and drive a registered vehicle.
+- Drivers must have a valid driver’s license and insurance and drive a registered vehicle.

 - Obey posted speed limits and other signage.